ThomasArts/SecurityTraceExtraction/README.md

 First download and compile [noise-c](https://github.com/rweather/noise-c) -- an implementation of the noise protocol in the C programming language.
 In the following we assume that it was downloaded in the directory ../noise-c.
+Next build signal_extract tool:

-   $ rebar3 compile
+   $ cd signal_extract; rebar3 compile

 Obtaining a trace and analyzing it
 -----------------------------------

+   $ cd signal_extract
+   $ bash scripts/start_noise_c.sh                       # Starts noise-c command
-   $ rebar3 ...
+   $ rebar3 as test shell

+   > signal_extract:noisy_trace("enoise.trace").         % Saves trace in file enoise.trace

+   > signal_extract:analyze_trace_file("enoise.trace").  % Analyzes trace file